-The IF function is very useful to "customize" the result of your logical test.
+The IF function is helpful in "customizing" the result of your logical test😀

 The IF function

-The IF function analyse a test and returns a custom result in the case when the test is TRUE and another result when the test is FALSE.
+The IF function analyzes a test and returns a custom result in the case when the test is TRUE and another result when the test is FALSE.

-The IF function is build with 3 parameters
+The IF function is built with three arguments

 - The logical test